Samsung M2070 Driver, Toner Not Compatible Error, Wi-Fi Setup Failure, and Printing Issues

 What was tried: Attention initially stayed on software and drivers, since nothing else had changed.
 Swapping cartridges showed that other cartridges were accepted, while one specific cartridge repeatedly triggered the error.
 Cleaning and reseating the cartridge altered the behavior immediately.

-What this turned out to be: The failure aligned with the printer no longer recognizing the cartridge through its contact points.
+What this turned out to be: A toner cartridge recognition/contact issue, not a driver failure.
 The cartridge in question was refillable and not an original Samsung unit, which appeared to matter once contact recognition failed.

 Where this sometimes ended: Printing resumed as soon as the cartridge was recognized again.
 The driver was never the deciding factor, even though it was the first suspect.

-Problem: Printer visible but does not print after OS change
+Problem: Samsung M2070 Printer visible but does not print after OS change

 What users observed: After switching to Linux Mint 22.1, the Samsung M2070 appeared present and selectable, but print jobs stalled silently.
 Paper and jobs were visible in the system, yet nothing physically printed.